 My initial inspiration came from riding my bike to Pittsburgh for work everyday.
 I would see manholes with interesting textures and original art that not many people stop to take notice of.
 These textures and graphics are what inspires my work.
 The Pittsburgh area has an endless supply of beautiful manholes due to the thriving steel mill industry starting in 1875 with Andrew Carnegie.

-I was born in Wilkinsburg, PA and lived in various locations until I ended up back in Pittsburgh pursuing a degree at The Art Institute.
-After graduating I worked as an airbrush artist at several studios.
-In 1975 I started my own commercial retouching business and along with my wife Bonnie we have turned it into an award-winning digital photo illustrating studio as well as a professional photo restoration business.
+I was born in Wilkinsburg, PA and lived in various locations.
+I ended up in Pittsburgh pursuing a degree at The Art Institute of Pittsburgh.
+After graduating I worked as an airbrush artist at several studios until I started my own commercial art business.
+Alongside my creative wife, Bonnie, we turned the business into an award-winning digital photo illustration studio.

-I have experimented with different medias such as water color, wood, glass, sculpting and photography.
-One thing that has interested me is making the unnoticed, noticed.
-This is what I am trying to accomplish in my latest body of work, Manhole Art.
-I hope to push this work as far as it will allow and hopefully it will push me into places I’ve only dreamed.
+I’ve always had a passion for many different types of art.
+Different media such as watercolor, wood, glass, sculpting and photography have always inspired me.
+One thing that has interested me are the natural and man made colors and textures of the streets.
+This is what I’m trying to accomplish in my latest body of work, Manhole Cover Art.
+I hope to push this style of art as far as it goes and hopefully it will push me to find new inspiration and creativity in the world.
 Luckily I have unconditional support from my equally creative family.